BDoppelganger/BiblioZam_v1.0/README.md

 Launch the .exe file in dist folder.
-Use the program to found the books thourgh a quote.
+Use the program to find the books thourgh a quote.